Tesla Model Y SUV review

 - Patchy build quality

-Part of the reason for the delay is Tesla CEO Elon Musk's desire for European examples of the Model Y to be built at a new Tesla Gigafactory in Germany, the completion of which has faced significant hold ups.
+Part of the reason for the delay was Tesla CEO Elon Musk's desire for European examples of the Model Y to be built at a new Tesla Gigafactory in Germany, the completion of which faced significant hold ups.
 The Y began arriving with the first American customers in March 2020.
+Some time after that, there were still hurdles in getting Model Ys out; our original test car for a UK drive was a Dutch-registered, left-hand-drive example.
+We’ve since tested it against the Volkswagen ID.
+Buzz, and while the Tesla still offers impressive performance, we found the Volkswagen to be the superior choice in terms of comfort.

-When the Model Y does arrive here, there's likely to be a Long Range and Performance model, sticking closely to the Model 3 on which the car is based.
-Both versions offer impressive acceleration and four-wheel drive but it's the Performance that's likely to be faster than any rival, with 0-60mph taking around 3.5 seconds.
+There are Long Range and Performance models, sticking closely to the Model 3 on which the Model Y is based.
+Tesla recently dropped its prices significantly, with entry-level models starting from just under £45,000, and Long Range and Performance models upwards of around £53,000 and £60,000 respectively.
+Both Long Range and Performance versions offer impressive acceleration and four-wheel drive but it's the latter that's likely to be faster than any rival, with 0-60mph taking under four seconds.

 Inside, the Model Y has the same minimalist interior and technology as the Model 3, focused around a high-res 15-inch touchscreen in the middle of the dashboard.
 Air vents have been replaced by a narrow slot and leather by vegan-friendly materials.
 It works well once you get used to its controls but quality isn't on the same level as the top European manufacturers.